 By taking the SAT, you're certifying that you are the person whose personal information is being provided for the test and that the information you are providing is accurate.
-Giving false or misleading information about yourself, such as name, address, date of birth, current grade level, expected graduation date, name of high school, or photo, can result in an investigation, cancellation of scores, and a testing ban for College Board assessments, and such other actions as the College Board, in its sole discretion, deems appropriate.
+Giving false or misleading information about yourself, such as name, address, date of birth, current grade level, expected graduation date, name of high school, or photo, can result in an investigation, cancellation of scores, and a testing ban for College Board assessments, and such other actions as College Board, in its sole discretion, deems appropriate.
 We reserve the right to cancel scores from College Board test administrations that occurred prior to the test administration at issue.

-- If your school participates in an SAT School Day administration and/or a bulk registration process for the test, the College Board may receive your personal information, including first name, last name, sex, date of birth, and mailing address, from your school.
+- When someone registers for you, we will interpret that as you giving them permission to do so and you agreeing to the testing polices and guidelines through them. - If your school participates in an SAT School Day administration and/or a bulk registration process for the test, College Board may receive your personal information, including first name, last name, gender, date of birth, and mailing address, from your school.
 This information will be kept secure and added to your permanent College Board record to be used for score reporting purposes as well as the other purposes that are outlined in this guide.
-By taking the SAT test and signing the SAT answer sheet, you acknowledge that your school has provided this information to the College Board and consent to the College Board retaining this information. - Creating fake or multiple College Board student accounts, intentionally or inadvertently, is strictly prohibited and can result in an investigation, the merging of relevant records, and penalties that may include score cancellation or being banned from taking College Board assessments, including AP, SAT, and SAT Subject Tests. - If you want to cancel your scores, your request must be received by the fourth weekday after a test administration.
-(For example, if you test on a Tuesday, your request must be received by next Monday.)
+By taking the SAT test and signing the SAT answer sheet, you acknowledge that your school has provided this information to College Board and consent to College Board retaining this information. - Creating fake or multiple College Board student accounts, intentionally or inadvertently, is strictly prohibited and can result in an investigation, the merging of relevant records, and penalties that may include score cancellation or being banned from taking College Board assessments, including AP[®], SAT, and SAT Subject Tests. - If you want to cancel your scores, your request must be received by the fourth weekday after a test administration.
+(For example, if you test on a Tuesday, your request must be received by the next Monday.)
 Once you submit your request to cancel scores, your scores cannot be reinstated and are not reported to you or your designated institutions.
 Canceled student scores will still be sent to the state and district and will be accessible to your school.